Scroll to navigation

 wait honors adjustments to the system clock, but not to the user-provided Clock.
 In

-any case, the function also may wait for longer than until after timeout_time has
+any case, the function also may wait for longer than until after abs_time has been

 Even if the clock in use is std::chrono::steady_clock or another monotonic clock, a